 Labour frontbencher Lisa Nandy pictured visiting picket line

-Ms Nandy was photographed meeting striking workers at a picket line in Wigan, her constituency, despite comments made by Sir Keir Starmer.
+Ms Nandy was photographed meeting striking workers on a picket line in Wigan, her constituency, despite comments made by Sir Keir Starmer.

 Labour frontbencher Lisa Nandy has visited striking workers on a picket line, despite party leader Sir Keir Starmer’s comments that Labour must move from being a “party of protest”.

-A photograph tweeted by North West regional secretary of the Communication Workers Union (CWU) Carl Webb, appeared to show the shadow levelling up secretary Ms Nandy meeting striking workers at Wigan picket line.
-Ms Nandy is MP for Wigan.
+A photograph tweeted by North West regional secretary of the Communication Workers Union (CWU) Carl Webb appeared to show the shadow levelling up secretary meeting striking workers in Wigan, Ms Nandy’s constituency.

 The Labour leader has said he supports people’s right to strike, but is seeking to contain a row with unions and the left wing of his party over his decision to sack Sam Tarry from the front bench after he gave broadcast interviews from a picket line.